-As needed, compute and/or storage nodes can be added to a base HP BDRA configuration.
-The minimum HP BDRA configuration with one Moonshot 1500 chassis and two SL4500 chassis can expand to include a total of eight mixed chassis in a single rack.
+As needed, you can add compute and/or storage nodes to a base HP BDRA configuration.
+Figure 5 shows how the minimum HP BDRA configuration with two Moonshot 1500 chassis and three SL4500 chassis can expand to include a total of eight mixed chassis in a single rack.